Hawaii Background Check Laws

 Timing of inquiry: Employers in Hawaii may only inquire into criminal history after a conditional offer.

-Consideration of records: Employers may only inquire into convictions and pending cases.
+Consideration of records: Employers may only inquire into convictions (within 7 years for felonies and within 5 years for misdemeanors) and pending cases.

 Adverse action implications: None